GhtGhoster/mq-wbg-template/README.md

   (no online external dependencies other than cargo)
 - add a local server (maybe python?)

-make a script to rename the whole project
+(testing how github templates work) make a script to rename the whole project
 - cargo clean
 - replace name in Cargo.toml
 - move out and rename directory (figure out how GitHub templates work)
 - cargo build/clean (--release)

-make both scripts in both ps1 and sh
+make both scripts in both ps1 ~~and sh~~

-add proper cargo.toml keys

-add a read_me with instructions, description and credits maybe rename repo to macroquad, wasm, wbindgen, github pages
+add a read_me with instructions, description and credits add license to github repo and cargo.toml

 ## sources:
 ### build script